MoparClassic/MoparClassic/README.md

 Create a class that holds the data you want to store, if appropriate.
 For the example, we'll use the following class:
 ```
 public class SomeDefaultObject {
-  public String example = "some value here"; // Will save.
+  public String example0 = "some value here"; // Will save.
+  private String example1 = "some private value here"; // Will save.
   public transient String example2 = "some other value here"; // Will not save.
   public static String example3 = "some value here"; // Will not save.
 }